jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2015-11-29-Hack-Western/index.md

 Places API](https://developers.google.com/places/) to obtain some location information about the paragraphs.
 We used the next few hours to create pretty data visualizations with the political sentiments, and positivity measure.
-We spent the next eight hours in the hackathon working on the user interface, encorporating all the information, and finalizing our algorithm to select the best paragraphs.
+We spent the next eight hours in the hackathon working on the user interface, incorporating all the information, and finalizing our algorithm to select the best paragraphs.

 Staying up for nearly 24 hours, I fell asleep soon after.
 To my surprise when I woke up, my team had